Back to blogUpdated · 30 min read

 Where you live

 Your premium will change depending on where you live.
-There are a number of reasons for this.
-The main ones being exposure to crime and exposure to natural disasters.
+There are several reasons for this.
+The main ones are exposure to crime and exposure to natural disasters.
 Living in an area with a high crime rate means there is a higher chance of burglary.
 Living in a house built on a floodplain is of course more exposed to flooding than a house built on a hill.

 When shopping for a new home, it’s a good idea to get an insurance quote on the address before making the purchase – you could avoid a high insurance premium as well as get a feel for the riskiness of the area you’re considering.